What happened to Putin? Satirists run riot online

 MOSCOW A wave of savage mockery broke over Russian President Vladimir Putin across the Internet on Friday, sparked by days of absence from public view, despite official insistence it was business as usual in the Kremlin.

-The hashtag #putinumer (putin died) began trending on Twitter, and a website, putinumer.com, offered readers advice on how to gauge whether the rumours were true.
+The hashtag #putinumer (putin died) began trending on Twitter, and a website, putinumer.com, offered readers advice on how to gauge whether the rumors were true.

 "Look out the window," it advised.
 "Are people rejoicing, dancing, letting off fireworks?
 No?
 That means he hasn't died yet."